 Eggs, milk, meat and fish are the main dietary sources of Choline.
 It is also found in plants foods with soya products, quinoa and broccoli some of the best plant sources.

 Spirulina is a blue-green algae packed with nutrients such as protein, B-vitamins, Copper and Iron.
 It also contains Vitamin B12 but not in a form that is absorbed easily.
 It can be available in supplement form and has been used in some food products such as snack bars and smoothies.

 Spirulina contains many antioxidants that help protect the body's cells from damage.
 It is also thought to help reduce blood pressure and lower blood sugar levels, although scientific studies are ongoing to fully confirm this.

-Turmeric has been used as a medicinal herb for thousands of years.
+Turmeric is a herb that has been used as for thousands of years in Ayrvedic medicine, parimarily in Asia, for many conditions.
 Turmeric contains more than 300 bioactive compounds, including the most active compound, Curcumin.
-Curcumin is a powerful antioxidant that helps protect your body’s cells from damage and reduce inflammation.
-Chronic inflammation plays a role in many Western diseases such as heart disease, cancer, obesity, Alzheimer’s and arthritis.
-It is the curcuminoids which are responsible for Turmeric’s yellow colour.
+Curcumin is a powerful antioxidant that helps protect your body's cells from damage.
+It is the curcuminoids which are responsible for Turmeric's yellow colour.

 Ashwagandha is best known for its ability to help reduce stress and anxiety, and in helping promote a feeling of calm and wellbeing.
 It has been used as a medicinal herb for 3000 years.
 A small shrub with yellow flowers found in India and North Africa, extracts of the Ashwagandha plant's roots and leaves is thought to have benefits for brain function, reducing symptoms of depression, helping with sleep problems, boosting fertility in men, reducing blood sugar in people with diabetes and reducing inflammation.